AI4University/data_ingest/SemanticScholar/README.md

 - **authors**: maps author id to their name
 - **paper-author**: maps each paper to its authors
 - **citations**: source paper to referenced paper

-Additionally, the notebook includes a section to create some domain specific datasets for Artificial Intelligence and Cancer